Thib Goes Keto - Week 2 - The New Beginning

 As you know if you have read my previous keto experience article, I stopped my keto dieting experience after one week because my blood pressure suddenly increased from 110/80 up to 160/110 without having changed anything but the diet.

 As someone with kidney issues, I understandably freaked out (high blood pressure is the most damaging thing for kidneys) and stopped the diet right there.
 No experiment is worth risking my health.
 Especially since I can stay lean without using a keto diet.

 Shortly after I initially announced that I was stopping the experiment, I was contacted by a friend of mine, a keto expert who works with a lot of high-level physique competitors.
 He offered his help to try to get keto to work for me while being healthy.

 I accepted because I honestly used a lot of “bad” fats during the last three days of my first week and likely increased fats too much as well because my weight was dropping rapidly.
 And that’s when my blood pressure started to go up.

 So, this week we started working together and I hope to learn more about doing keto properly while improving my health and physique in the process.

-Once the body is fat/keto adapted, you can increase protein and maybe even add a small amount of carbs around workouts, provided that fat still constitutes the majority of your caloric intake.
+Once the body is fat/keto-adapted, you can increase protein and maybe even add a small number of carbs around workouts, provided that fat still constitutes the majority of your caloric intake.
 But at first, you want your proportion of fats to be as high as possible.
-The higher (in relation to the other nutrients) the fat, the faster fat adaptation will occur.
+The higher (in relation to the other nutrients) the fat, the faster fat-adaptation will occur.

 Don’t get me wrong; we need saturated fats.
 They have been connected to a higher testosterone level, but they shouldn’t be excessively high, especially in proportion with other types of fats.